Near-limit quantum control beyond analytic tractability in many-body spin systems: Experimental and Simulation Efficiency

-In contrast, numerical simulation is much faster.
-Within the same 3-day timeframe, DOESS can complete the entire optimization process in a given simulation setting, evaluating $\sim$120,000 sequences using simulation (Fig.\,\ref{fig2}d)—about 130 times more than experimental measurements.
-Specifically, simulating one sequence takes $\sim$10 seconds on a standard laptop (8-core, 16-thread AMD R7 5800X CPU), with further acceleration possible through parallelization across multiple computers.
-Note that, about 95\% of sequences are low-performing and directly filtered out by the neural network without simulation, substantially reducing computational overhead.
+In simulation, sequence evaluation is substantially faster.
+Within the same three-day period, DOESS can complete one full optimization cycle for a given simulation setting and evaluate approximately 20,000 sequences (Fig.~\ref{fig2}d), which is roughly 20 times the number acquired experimentally.
+Simulating a single sequence takes about 10 seconds on a standard laptop equipped with an 8-core, 16-thread AMD R7-5800X CPU.
+Additional speed-ups of numerical evaluation are achievable through parallelization across multiple machines.

-The $\sim$130$\times$ timescale disparity necessitates imperfect simulations with unavoidable simplifications, creating substantial experimental discrepancies.
-This makes direct experimental optimization impractical without ML-based surrogate models.
-Note that it is relatively easier to further accelerate numerical simulations through more efficient simulator software and more powerful computing hardware.
-While the ensemble-simulation strategy (Fig.~\ref{fig2}a) provides partial mitigation, the simulation-experiment gap remains a fundamental limitation for reliable optimization across varied experimental conditions.